couchbaselabs/docs-ng/content/couchbase-manual-2.0/installing-and-upgrading.markdown

 Couchbase Server, see [Uninstalling Couchbase Server](couchbase-manual-ready.html#couchbase-uninstalling).

-To perform an upgrade installation while reatining your existing datasset, see [Upgrading to Couchbase Server 2.0](couchbase-manual-ready.html#couchbase-getting-started-upgrade).
+To perform an upgrade installation while retaining your existing dataset, see [Upgrading to Couchbase Server 2.0.x](couchbase-manual-ready.html#couchbase-getting-started-upgrade).

 <a id="couchbase-getting-started-install-redhat"></a>